AngleProtocol/angle-docs/governance/veangle/interest.md

 This amount is calculated at the start of the week.
 The actual distribution occurs at the end of the week based on the fees that were collected.
 As such, users that create a new vote-lock should expect to receive their first fee payout at the end of the following epoch week.

-The available sanUSDC\_EUR balance to distribute is tracked via something that is called the “token checkpoint”.
+The available sanUSDC_EUR balance to distribute is tracked via something that is called the “token checkpoint”.
 This is updated at minimum every 24 hours.
 Fees that are received between the last checkpoint of the previous week and first checkpoint of the new week are split evenly between the two weeks.

 ## 💱 Swap Process

-As mentionned above, all profits of the protocol are converted into USDC before being deposited in the protocol as sanUSDC\_EUR.
+As mentionned above, all profits of the protocol are converted into USDC before being deposited in the protocol as sanUSDC_EUR.

 The protocol has implemented its own process and smart contracts to handle the conversion: this is handled on a per-coin basis.

-What has been implemented so far is conversions using a mix of UniswapV3, UniswapV2, and Sushi swaps.
+What has been implemented so far is conversions using a mix of 1Inch, UniswapV3, UniswapV2, and Sushi swaps.

 Such swaps can only be performed by trusted addresses as it could lead people to front-run the protocol for swaps and plan for elaborate sandwich attacks.